-Free Online Word Counter & Text Analysis
+Free Online Word Counter & Text Analysis Tool

 Analyze your text instantly.
 Count words, sentences, characters, and more — 100% free.
 Your text stays in your browser and is never sent to any server.